January 2, 2017 | Last updated: December 21, 2020

 --allparameter stands for all branches in the repository.
 We'll explain the idea of branches in the next step.

-By default the Git repository is created with the Master branch.
-If you'd like to develop a new feature, it's best that you create a new branch:
+By default, the Git repository is created with the Master branch.
+If you'd like to develop a new feature, you should create a new branch:

 git_checkout branch_namewill switch you to the branch of given name

 git show-branch --listwill display your local branches